 - The ETA calculation is started:

-- This ETA is recalculated every 5 minutes
+- ETA is recalculated every five minutes

 Row |